SimplGy/simplgy.github.io/README.md

     bundle exec jekyll clean && bundle exec jekyll build

+To recompile css:

+    sass --update css/
+    # of course you'll need the sass command line tool

 Sync my local development environment with what GitHub is using:

     bundle update // this uses `Gemfile` to pull the latest versions of dependencies